Skip to main content

 Source Types

-The Source App and Source Type fields are what connect a Business Central record to Dime.Scheduler and route planning data back to the right table.
-You've likely already set up Source App, since it's required to establish the connection between BC and Dime.Scheduler.
-Source Type is the field that does the routing, and this page explains how it works.
+Every record that flows between Business Central and Dime.Scheduler carries two strings: Source App and Source Type.
+Together they answer a single question that the integration cannot work without: when a planner schedules something on the board, which system and which table does that appointment belong back in?
+You've almost certainly set up Source App already, since it's required just to establish the connection between BC and Dime.Scheduler.
+Source Type is the field that does the actual routing, and this page is about how that routing works.
 First, a quick recap of what both fields mean.

 Definitions